 My palette as it turns out, is a huge collection of different colors and types of Washi.

-In your Bio you mention that your beloved mother was the person introducing you to Washi paper…Please share with us your memories about this introduction.
+In your Bio, you mention that your beloved mother was the person introducing you to Washi paper…Please share with us your memories of this introduction.
 How were you connected with this form of Art?

 Professionally, I had just received my Arts degree and, my Mother asked me to collaborate with her because, she was having success around the US in her new and completely unique Art form of Japanese handmade Washi paper painted with acrylics, to create flowing and floating art that is impossible to create without.